bernard0047/LPRnet/README.md

 - Pillow
 - numpy

-### Tasks

-- [x] Dataset preprocessor for csv label format.
-- [x] Added robustness to preprocessor.
-- [ ] Tune hyperparameters.

 ### Dataset preprocessing

 1. Image name should be its label and separated into test and train.
 Otherwise:
-2. Preprocessor.py will split data into train and test (9:1) and rename labels.
+2. Preprocessor.py will split data into train and test (85:15) and rename labels.
-3. Run preprocessor.py and pass input folder, required format:
+3. Run preprocessor.py and pass input folder and csv/xls for labels, format for which:
-4. Input folder to contain 2 items, a folder containing all images and a csv/excel file of labels.
-5. Csv should look like:

 | img name | Label |
 | :----: | :----: |